“Extra” caught up with supermodel Kate Upton, who dished on life with her husband Justin Verlander and their daughter Genevieve, 15 months.

-Months ago, Kate and Justin enjoyed some time in the wild as part of her partnership with Canada Goose, which supports the preservation of polar bears.
+Months ago, Kate and Justin enjoyed some time in Canada, including the Polar Bear Institute House in Manitoba.
 She shared, “It was a day after the end of baseball season and at first he was like, ‘Oh, my God after this long season, like this trip is gonna be a lot to deal with,’ and it was the most amazing experience because being out there and being in this land that’s completely untouched by humans is such a grounding experience and was exactly what we needed after the chaos of, and press of, the World Series.”

 View this post on Instagram

 Happy #WorldKindnessDay!
 It’s so important to be kind to the world around us not just today, but every day.
 I’m proud to partner with Canada Goose and PBI to help raise awareness and ensure a future for Polar Bears.
 I recently had the honor of visiting the new PBI House to learn about polar bears, polar bear research, and the role each of us plays in polar bear conservation.
 Thank you @canadagoose & @polarbearsinternational for you efforts to make this world a better place.

 As for what they took away from the trip, Kate commented, “Just realizing we are just one being on this earth and we need to take care of all beings and our kids' future.”